mfreema5/NHST/new-parts-outline.md

 Then, the value for the correlation that you use when calculating the statistical power, is not the correlation you found, or the one you expected to find, but rather that cut-off value, representing the smallest correlation that would be included as important enough to report on.

+(In terms of the splayed probability graph, setting the cut-off is like setting the population curve?)

 ### For the question: “Have the authors interpreted the statistics in a meaningful way?”

 Remember that this question is being asked by a practitioner, by an actual manager of a firm.
 So, a meaningful interpretation is this context is one that would help a manager to either make a decision, or to understand what the manager observes happening.